Chart Color Schemes

 AreaSearch assessment positions Beechworth ahead of most Australian regions for employment performance

-Public administration & safety had notably high concentration with employment levels at 1.6 times the regional average.
-Construction had limited presence with 7.7% employment compared to 10.4% regionally.
-Employment opportunities locally may be limited as indicated by Census working population count versus resident population.
-In the 12-month period ending June 2025, employment increased by 0.4% while labour force increased by 1.3%, resulting in unemployment rising by 0.9 percentage points.
-This contrasted with Rest of Vic., where employment contracted by 0.9%, labour force fell by 0.4%, and unemployment rose by 0.4 percentage points.
-State-level data to Sep-25 showed VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggested national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beechworth's employment mix indicated local growth of approximately 6.3%% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+The area may offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Over the past year, ending June 2025, employment increased by 0.4%, while labour force grew by 1.3%, resulting in an unemployment rise of 0.9 percentage points.
+In contrast, Rest of Vic. saw employment contract by 0.9% and labour force fall by 0.4%.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beechworth's employment mix suggests local growth of approximately 6.3% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment